HACManchester/membership-system/resources/polices/trusted-member.md

 **How To Get In**

-The new space now has direct access at Street Level of Pollard Street East, look for the spray painted door with a city scape and multiple colour
+The space has direct access at Street Level of Pollard Street East, look for the door which is spray painted like a sunset.

 **Space access**
-Once you have a working RFID card (either come to an open evening from 6pm on Wednesdays, or arrange with a member to let you in at another time), present it to the fob reader on the door and it will open
+Once you have a working RFID fob you just need to present it to the fob reader on the door and it will open

 **Toilets**
-The space currently has 1 toilet, it is not classed as an accessible toilet.
-We are currently working on the creation of a larger toilet which will be accessible.
+The space currently has 1 toilet, which can be ound on the left as you come in.
+It's designed to be accessible, and features storage for clothes.